lhpdev/books-api/README.md

 * Configuration

 * Database creation
-  - To seed the database run the command: 'docker-compose run --rm web rails db:create'
+  - To create the database run the command: 'docker-compose run --rm web rails db:create'

 * Database initialization
-  - To seed the database run the command: 'docker-compose run --rm web rails db:migrate'
+  - To migrate the database run the command: 'docker-compose run --rm web rails db:migrate'
   - To seed the database run the command: 'docker-compose run --rm web rails db:seed'

 * How to run the test suite